-An in-depth understating of the Pilates method, human movement, coupled with appropriate insurance and safe teaching practices is vital for your safety.
-Therefore you must be sure that you instructor is of the highest calibre.
+An in-depth understating of the Pilates Method, human movement, coupled with appropriate insurance and safe teaching practices is vital for your safety.
+Therefore you must be sure that your instructor is of the highest calibre.

 Q: What should I wear to Pilates?

 Loose, comfortable clothing which will not hinder your movement are best.
 Most people wear sports leggings or tracksuit bottoms and a t-shirt.
 Socks are optional.

 Q: Can I simply join a Group Mat class?

 Sometimes people join an existing class as they have previous Pilates experience or they have done enough 1:1 training to be able to fit in to the programme with ease.
 The number of 1:1 sessions required will vary, and your instructor can gauge this at the very first session.